JulienAvezou/devops-bootamp-project-11/README.md

 -----

-### Project 5: Automate backup snapshots EC2 volumes
+### Project 5: Automate backup of EC2 volumes snapshots

 1. create ec2 client in region using boto